Justice Canada 2019 Excellence in Victim Service Award

-It is our pleasure to announce that Ms. Tracy Porteous, Executive Director of the Ending Violence Association of British Columbia (BC), is the recipient of the Justice Canada 2018 Excellence in Victim Services Award.
+It is our pleasure to announce that Ms. Karyn Kennedy, President and CEO at Boost Child & Youth Advocacy Centre (Boost CYAC) in Toronto, is the recipient of the Justice Canada 2019 Excellence in Victim Service Award.

 The Justice Canada Excellence in Victim Service Award is a way for the Government of Canada to recognize an individual who has empowered victims and survivors of crime, inspired service providers, and achieved meaningful change that has improved the experiences of Canadians who have been touched by crime.